AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ### Add soft descriptor

-You can add a [!UICONTROL Soft Descriptor] to your website(s) or individual store view(s) configuration that show on customer transaction bank statements.
+You can add a [!UICONTROL Soft Descriptor] to your website(s) or individual store view(s) configuration.
+Soft descriptors show on customer transaction bank statements.
 If you have multiple stores/brands/catalogs, for instance, you can easily delineate between those by adding custom text to the [!UICONTROL Soft Descriptor] field.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]**.

    ![Home view](assets/payment-services-menu-small.png)

 1. Click **[!UICONTROL Settings]**.
 See [Introduction to [!DNL Payment Services] Home](payments-home.md) for more information.
-1. Select the website or store view, in the **[!UICONTROL Scope]** dropdown menu, for which you want to enable a payment method.
+1. Select the website or store view, in the **[!UICONTROL Scope]** dropdown menu, for which you want to create a soft descriptor.
+For initial setup, leave this as default to set the default value.
+1. Add your custom text (up to 22 characters) in the text field, replacing `Custom descriptor`.
+1. Click **[!UICONTROL Save]**.
-1. To enable the soft descriptor used for the parent website, toggle on [!UICONTROL Use website].
+1. To create a soft descriptor other than the configured default for a website or store view:
+   1. Select the website or store view, in the **[!UICONTROL Scope]** dropdown menu, for which you want to create a soft descriptor.
+   1. Toggle *off* **[!UICONTROL Use website]** (or **[!UICONTROL Use website]**, dependant on which scope you selected).
+   1. Add your custom text in the text field.
+   1. Click **[!UICONTROL Save]**.
-1. To create a new soft descriptor for a website or store view, toggle off [!UICONTROL Use website] and add your custom text in the text field, replacing `Custom descriptor`.
+1. To enable for a website or store view the default soft descriptor *or* the soft descriptor used for the parent website:
+   1. Select the website or store view, in the **[!UICONTROL Scope]** dropdown menu, for which you want to enable an existing soft descriptor.
+   1. Toggle *on* **[!UICONTROL Use website]** (or **[!UICONTROL Use website]**, dependant on which scope you selected).
    1. Click **[!UICONTROL Save]**.

    If you try to navigate away from this view without saving your changes, a modal appears that prompts you to discard changes, keep editing, or save changes.